KlaBueBaer2/musescore-backup/README.md

 This is licenced under the GNU Public Licence 3.0.
 Everything is open source and free.
 However, later in the development process, I will be adding a premium just for some people to give their thanks. (no features behind paywall 100% gaurenteed)

+# Current Known Issues

+The archived backup fails when programme is installed to drives other than C:, the archiving fails.